feature-hub/feature-hub/README.md

 />
 ```

-This allows the integrator to bundle feature apps, instead of loading them from
+This allows the integrator to bundle Feature Apps, instead of loading them from
 a remote location.

-If multiple instances of the same feature app must be placed onto a single page,
+If multiple instances of the same Feature App must be placed onto a single page,
-a `featureAppKey` that is unique for the feature app `id` must be defined by the
+a `featureAppKey` that is unique for the Feature App `id` must be defined by the
 integrator, e.g.:

 ```jsx